MIT-LCP/wfdb-python/README.md

 <li><code>channels</code> (default=all channels) - Indices specifying the channel to be returned.</li>
 <li><code>physical</code> (default=1) - Flag that specifies whether to return signals in physical (1) or digital (0) units.</li>
 <li><code>stacksegments</code> (default=1) - Flag used only for multi-segment files.
 Specifies whether to return the signal as a single stacked/concatenated numpy array (1) or as a list of one numpy array for each segment (0). </li>
+<li>pbdl (default=0): If this argument is set, the function will assume that the user is trying to download a physiobank file.
+Therefore the 'recordname' argument will be interpreted as a physiobank record name including the database subdirectory, rather than a local directory.</li>
+<li>dldir (default=os.getcwd()): The directory to download physiobank files to.</li>
+<li>keepfiles (default=0): Flag specifying whether to keep physiobank files newly downloaded through the function call.</li>
 </ul>

 Output Arguments: